 Let's start with the case for the defence.

 I like to think that our work in financial services steeps us deeply in the market.
 By virtue of having so many clients in the same field, we are well-versed in the industry language, the players, their products, and the latest developments.
-We know a lot of people and I also think that we have an ability to make effective introductions.
+We know a lot of people and I also think that we have an ability to make effective connections.

-From the many campaigns that we have planned and run, we have benchmarking data at our fingertips and we know what success looks like, which means we can quickly correct a course if activity is not performing as expected.
+From the many campaigns that we have planned and run, we have benchmarking data at our fingertips and we know what success looks like, which means we can quickly correct a course of action if activity is not performing as expected.

 And then there is compliance.
 We have worked with many Compliance functions and respect the work they do to protect their clients.
 By keeping up-to-date with the regulatory framework, we don't lose time having to rework campaigns each time they go into Compliance for approval.